 NPA stands for non-peroxide activity, the property that makes certain grades of UMF and MGO manuka honey special.
-Those manuka honeys that carry only a ‘total activity’ or ‘peroxide activity’ rating do not have this special NPA property and should be considered low-grade honey.
+Those manuka honeys that carry only a ‘total activity’ or ‘peroxide activity’ rating do not have this special NPA property and is low-grade honey.

 UMF ratings are based on specific natural markers characteristic of manuka honey, such as leptosperin and methylglyoxal.
 UMF ratings correspond to the potency of the desirable NPA properties of honey.
-Typically honey with NPA between 5 and 9.9 are labelled UMF 5+, honey with NPA ratings between 10.0 and 14.9 are rated UMF 10+, and so on.*
+Typically honey with NPA between 5 and 9.9 has UMF 5+ label, honey with NPA ratings between 10.0 and 14.9 has rating UMF 10+, and so on.*